Office of Career Services

 - Use parallel grammatical structures and consistent verb tenses.

-- Includes name, address, telephone and professional email.
+- Include name, address, telephone and professional email.

 - Make sure that your address, telephone and email address are ones that you check often.